ClickHouse/ClickHouse/docs/en/sql-reference/statements/system.md

 ### RESTART REPLICA {#query_language-system-restart-replica}

-Provides possibility to reinitialize Zookeeper sessions state for `ReplicatedMergeTree` table, will compare current state with Zookeeper as source of true and add tasks to Zookeeper queue if needed
+Provides possibility to reinitialize Zookeeper sessions state for `ReplicatedMergeTree` table, will compare current state with Zookeeper as source of true and add tasks to Zookeeper queue if needed.
 Initialization replication queue based on ZooKeeper date happens in the same way as `ATTACH TABLE` statement.
 For a short time the table will be unavailable for any operations.

 ``` sql